aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/splitarchivesaveoptions/_index.md

 Gets a value indicating whether entries' sources should be closed right after an entry has been compressed.

 **Returns:**
-boolean - a value indicating whether entries' sources should be closed right after an entry has been compressed
+boolean - a value indicating whether entries' sources should be closed right after an entry has been compressed.
 ### getEncoding() {#getEncoding--}
 ```
 public final Charset getEncoding()